google/WebFundamentals/src/content/en/fundamentals/design-and-ux/principles/index.md

   <figure id="fig1">
     <img src="images/sw-navigation-bad.png">
     <figcaption class="warning">
-      <b>DON'T</b>: Asking for it immediately on the homepage as the site
+      <b>DON'T</b>: Request immediately access to location on the
-      loads results in a poor user experience.
+      homepage, as this results in a poor user experience.
      </figcaption>
   </figure>
 </div>